 Admission to a doctoral degree program is preliminary to, and distinct from, admission to candidacy.
 Admission to candidacy for the doctoral degree is a judgment by the faculty in the department or school of the student's potential to successfully complete the requirements of the degree program.
 Students are expected to complete department qualifying procedures and apply for candidacy by the end of their second year in the Ph.D. program.
 Honors Cooperative students must apply by the end of their fourth year.

 Admission to candidacy for the doctoral degree is granted by the major department following a student's successful completion of qualifying procedures as determined by the department.
 Departmental policy determines procedures for subsequent attempts to become advanced to candidacy in the event that the student does not successfully complete the procedures.
-Failure to advance to candidacy results in the dismissal of the student from the program (see "Guidelines for Dismissal of Graduate Students for Academic Reasons").
+Failure to advance to candidacy results in the dismissal of the student from the program; see "Guidelines for Dismissal of Graduate Students for Academic Reasons" section of this bulletin.

 The Application for Candidacy specifies a departmentally approved program of study to fulfill degree requirements, including required course work, language requirements, teaching requirements, dissertation (final project and public lecture-demonstration for D.M.A.), and University oral examination (for Ph.D.).
 Prior to candidacy, at least 3 units of work must be taken with each of four Stanford faculty members.
 To reiterate, however, a student will only be admitted to candidacy if, in addition to the student's fulfilling departmental prerequisites, the faculty makes the judgment that the student has the potential to successfully complete the requirements of the degree program.